Aur3lienH/Neurocore/README.md

-# DeepLearning
+# Neurocore (NEUROCORE Engine Using Recursive Operations for Computational Optimization and Research Excellence)

 ## 1. Introduction

-This repository aims to create a deep learning library from scratch.
-The main goal is to understand the background of deep learning and to implement the algorithms and optimizations from scratch.
-This library has been implemented in c++.
+This repository aims to create a deep learning library from scratch using CRTP (Curiously Recursive Template Pattern).
+The main goal of this project is to optimize small networks using JIT(Just In Time) compilation so each network is efficiently optimized by the compiler (GNU compiler and CUDA).

 ## 2. Installation

 ### 2.1.
 Prerequisites

 - Make sure you have installed the following packages:
-  - make
   - g++
-  - CUDA Toolkit -> for ubuntu 18.04, you can follow the instructions [here](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&target_distro=Ubuntu&target_version=1804&target_type=deblocal)
+  - CUDA toolkit (not mandatory)
+  - CUDA (Not mandatory)
+  - CUDNN (Not mandatory)
+  - >= Python3.8

 ### 2.2.
 Installation